+TABLE - A

-INFORMATION GATHERED ON MEDICINAL USES FROM PERSONS OF THEIR RESPECTIVE LOCALITIES
+INFORMATION GATHERED ON MEDICINAL USES FROM PERSONS OF THEIR

+RESPECTIVE LOCALITIES

-Names of plants Locality Information provided by (Names of persons) Aerva javanica Tagetes erecta Contai Mr. Kanai Ghorai Agave sisalana Barleria lupulina Eryngium foetidum Stachyterpheta jamaicensis Talinum portulacifolium Chandipur Mr. Nani Gopal Maiti Ayapana triplinervis Catharanthus roseus Celosia argentea Haldia Mr. Sudam Pradhan Ageratum haustonianum Celosia argentea Coleus hadiensis Tamluk Mr. Gourhari Bhoumik Calendula officinalis Tagetes erecta Catharanthus roseus Panskura Mr. Tapan Kumar Jana Mr. Kalyan Maiti Mr. Saroj Kumar Maiti Calendula officinalis Tagetes erecta Mayna Mr. Adhir Chandra Sahoo specially the vegetative features, a few floral characters and the mode of propagation are given.
+Names of plants Locality Information provided by (Names of persons) Aerva javanica Tagetes erecta Contai Mr. Kanai Ghorai Agave sisalana Barleria lupulina Eryngium foetidum Stachyterpheta jamaicensis Talinum portulacifolium Chandipur Mr. Nani Gopal Maiti Ayapana triplinervis Catharanthus roseus Celosia argentea Haldia Mr. Sudam Pradhan Ageratum haustonianum Celosia argentea Coleus hadiensis Tamluk Mr. Gourhari Bhoumik Calendula officinalis Tagetes erecta Catharanthus roseus Panskura Mr. Tapan Kumar Jana Mr. Kalyan Maiti Mr. Saroj Kumar Maiti Calendula officinalis Tagetes erecta Mayna Mr. Adhir Chandra Sahoo characters and the mode of propagation are given.
+All these information have represented in table format.
 Photographs are provided to facilitate the identity of the plants.

 The information of medicinal uses were gathered through oral interview about the plants used for the treatment of various diseases and ailments.
-The preparation of medicines, systems of uses, doses, duration and other ingredients as well as applications were thoroughly known from some men and gardeners and recorded information to medical uses are provided in each case as new inventory to these plants.
+The preparation of medicines, systems of uses, doses, duration and other ingredients as well as applications were thoroughly known from some men and gardeners and recorded (Table A).

-(Table I).
 Under observation the uses, particularly for medicinal purposes, are discussed in brief with proper references, without going through the chemical constituents and properties.